 Increase Our Operating Efficiency.
 In addition to expanding into new cities and hospitality venues, we intend to increase revenue and profits in our existing operations, and we believe that we have adequate capital and resources available to allocate towards these operational initiatives.
-We expect same store sales to remain flat in 2017.
+We expect same store sales to continue the positive same store sales trend through the remainder of the fourth quarter of 2017.
 We also expect operating margin improvements as our restaurants and services mature.
 However, there can be no assurances that any increases in our operating margins will be achieved.
 Furthermore, as our footprint continues to increase in scale, we expect to benefit by leveraging system-wide operating efficiencies and best practices.